Cathedral Basilica of the Immaculate Conception (Mobile, Alabama): Recent modifications

 In the 1970s, Bishop John L. May modified the sanctuary in compliance with the 1970 General Instruction of the Roman Missal issued by the Vatican.
 This document spelled out changes in church layouts from the Second Vatican Council in the 1960's.
 May moved the altar forward and removed the altar rails.
 The cathedra was moved to the south end of the sanctuary, facing the congregation.
 May also added a bronze representation of the Risen Christ above the baldachin and a large crucifix over the tabernacle.

-Hurricane Frederic damaged the cathedral steeples in 1979, forcing the parish to replace its wooden crosses with metal ones.
+Hurricane Frederic damaged the cathedral steeples in 1979, forcing the parish to replace its wooden crosses with replicas in aluminum.

 Archbishop Oscar Hugh Lipscomb led the most recent restoration effort in the 2000s.
 Under his direction, the cast-iron fence was restored and repaired, and the cathedral exterior was cleaned and repaired.
 An interior overhaul, executed by Conrad Schmitt Studios, included a coffer ceiling above the main aisle.
 The coffers are decorated with alternating gold-leafed fleur-de-lis and shamrock, symbolically representing the Trinity, as well as the contributions of the French and Irish religious to the life of the Archdiocese.
 New lighting and a new color scheme brightens the interior.
 White marble flooring was installed in the aisles and the heart pine floors under the pews were refinished.
 Embedded in the marble floor of the main aisle are the coats-of-arms of the Mobile bishops and archbishops.
 A mural of the Tree of Jesse was installed above the pipe organ.